Amazeryogo/Animal_lens/README.md

 ### Animal lens
 Have you ever thought what a pile of python code and couple of text files do?
 Meet : Animal lens .
 Animal lens is a python code that helps you learn facts and information about the animals all around you.
+## Can I interchange the code?
+yes! you can change the code just the way you want your animal lens should work like.
 ## What is so special about Animal lens?
-Animal lens allows people to learn and understand animal life just by talking to a bot. and plus you can edit files just by opening a Command line(not terminal , there is a special command line in animal lens code) and not by searching through million of lines of code.
+Animal lens allows people to learn and understand animal life just by talking to a bot.learn about lions and tarantulas .
+Even strange animals star here like Duck billed platipus.
+And plus you can edit facts just by opening a Command line(not terminal , there is a special command line in animal lens code) and not by searching through million of lines of code.
 The Command line uses a programming language just for it .
 It's called Animal_Lens_Script or ALSpanda.

 ## How do I learn ALSpanda?